voucherifyio/voucherify-openapi/docs/guides/building_blocks/Vouchers.md

 ## Export

-Vouchers (along with redemptions, publications, and customers) can be downloaded asynchronously with the export mechanism, see the [docs](https://docs.voucherify.io/reference/the-export-object).
+Vouchers (along with redemptions, publications, and customers) can be downloaded asynchronously with the export mechanism, see the [API reference](ref:create-export).

 Voucher attributes you can export: `code`, `voucher_type`, `value`, `discount_type`, `campaign`, `category`, `start_date`, `expiration_date`, `gift_balance`, `redemption_quantity`, `active`, `qr_code`.